 The Mission Trail was first broadcast on January 22, 1965, from radio station XEG in Monterrey, Mexico.
-That original broadcast was first heard from XEG at 11 PM (CST) on a Friday night, but by the end of the year the broadcast time had moved up to 10:45 PM on Friday nights.
+That original broadcast was first heard from XEG at 11:30 PM (CST) on a Friday night, then moved to 11 PM on May 7, 1965, and on June 24, 1966, the broadcast time moved up to 10:45 PM on Friday nights.
 By 1968, it was heard every Sunday on six different radio stations: KGGF in Coffeyville, KS; KCKW in Jena, LA; KCLO in Leavenworth, KS; WFPR in Hammond, LA; KCIJ in Shreveport, LA; and KXOW in Hot Springs, AR.

 Willie C. Murphey began his life in a small town in Louisiana.
 As a child, his mother inspired an interest in missionary work, so when he graduated from high school and couldn't find a job in Louisiana, he found an opportunity to work in gospel publishing in Guthrie, OK.
 Shortly after he moved to Guthrie, he met his future wife, Frances Pruitt.

 On February 3, 1941, Willie was ordained as a minister.
 He also worked at the Co-op in Guthrie as a linotype operator for many years.
 In the evenings, he would paint trucks for the creamery company, and he also spent some time working in the print shop at the local orphanage and at his father-in-law's gospel publishing ministry, Faith Publishing House.